Dullens-Lab/Matlab-Particle-Tracking/README.md

 If you have a particularly noisy image, the high frequency noise will propagate through to the calculated centroid.

-Try running `noise_on_pos.m` found in `test/` where an image of a colloid with a random, uniform distribution of pixel noise is used to calculate the centroid with and without filtering the image with a high pass filter.
+Try running `noise_on_pos.m` found in `test/` where an image of a colloid with a random, uniform distribution of pixel noise is used to calculate the centroid with and without filtering the image with a low pass filter.

 An example image with noise and the resulting filtered image with `bpass( img_noise, false, 5, 80)` is shown below.